The Kingdom of Yugoslavia was a Balkan state which existed from December 1, 1918 to mid-April 1941.

 Internal divisions

 Internally, the Kingdom was divided into provinces from 1929 onwards, each of them called banovina.
-Their borders were intentionally drawn so that they wouldn't correspond either to boundaries between ethnic groups, or to the pre-WWI imperial borders.
-They were named after various rivers.
+Their borders were intentionally drawn in such a way that they did not adhere to ethnical borders, and they were named after geographical features.
 The capital of the kingdom was Belgrade.

-- Savska banovina (Banovina of Sava), with its capital in Zagreb
+2. Savska Banovina (Banovina of Sava), with its capital in Zagreb

 In 1939 the Banovina Hrvatska (Banovina of Croatia) was formed from the Primorska and Savska banovinas, with some border alterations.
 Like Savska, its capital was Zagreb.